mohameddahrouj/TFTP/README.txt

 3. Execute the Client.java in client folder (main)
 4. After starting the Client you will be prompted to enter the request type.
 Type `R` for a read request or `W` for a write request.
 5. Then you will be prompted to enter the path of a file.
 6a.
-If you enter a read request then the contents of the file that you specified will be transferred to the temp.txt file.
-The temp.txt can be found in the same folder as the README.
+If you enter a read request then the contents of the file that you specified will be transferred to a file of the same name in the Client folder.
 6b.
-If you enter a write request then the contents of the temp.txt will be transferred to the file that you specified.
+If you enter a write request then the contents of the file that you specified will be transferred to a file of the same name in the Server folder.
 7. The server and the ErrorSimulator will shutdown after 100s of inactivity.

 ### Included  Images